biocatiit/website/content/pages/users_howto_sec_saxs_collect.rst

     Over a waste beaker, rinse both frits and tubing with water from a DI Water squirt bottle.

+    *   **IMPORTANT:** You may be using the same buffer bottle for the FPLC as the coflow sheath.
+If so, make sure to stop the FPLC before transferring the FPLC leads with the coflow leads.

 #.
 Place A and B frits into the new buffer.
-Cut and stretch a piece of parafilm
+If necessary, cut and stretch a piece of parafilm
     over the bottle top to prevent contaminants such as dust entering the bottle.
     Cap the old buffer bottle.